EliahKagan/subaudit/README.md

 any events, so only custom events can be used on Python 3.7.

-To avoid the performance cost of explicit locking in the audit hook, [some operations are assumed atomic](#locking).
+To avoid the performance cost of explicit locking in the audit hook, [some operations are assumed atomic](https://github.com/EliahKagan/subaudit#locking).
 I believe these assumptions are correct for CPython, as well as PyPy and some other implementations, but there may exist Python implementations on which these assumptions don’t hold.

 ## Installation  <!-- Maybe remove this section once badges are added. -->